itplr-kosit/xml-mutate/README.md

 </cac:Contact>
 ```

-It means each declarations results in a new (mutated document) where the content of the following element is made empty and we expect it to validate against UBL XML Schema but we expect that the XRechnung Schematron does not validate.
+The XML-MutaTe takes each declaration and mutates the document where the content of the next element is made empty.
+Additionally, we declared to expect it to validate against UBL XML Schema (keyword `schema-valid`) but we expect that the XRechnung Schematron does not validate against specific rules (e.g. `schematron-invalid="BR-DE-5"`).

 We check this by running:

 ```shell
 java -jar target/xml-mutate-1.0-SNAPSHOT.jar --run-mode test --schema ubl xrechnung-conf/build/resources/ubl/2.1/xsd/maindoc/UBL-Invoice-2.1.xsd --schematron xr-ubl-in xre chnung-conf/build/resources/xrechnung/1.1/xsl/XRechnung-UBL-validation-Invoice.xsl --output-dir doc/example/ doc/example/xrechnung-bug.xml
 ```

-The following report tells us that currently documents with empty content are accepted against our expectation:
+The following report tells us that documents with empty content are accepted against our declared expectation:

 ```
 Generated 3 mutations from 1 original document(s) in directory doc\example.